rust-lang/book/src/ch04-03-slices.md

 whole collection.

-Here’s a small programming problem: write a function that takes a string and returns the first word it finds in that string.
+Here’s a small programming problem: write a function that takes a string and returns the first space it finds in that string.
 If the function doesn’t find a space in the string, the whole string must be one word, so the entire string should be returned.